csndvl/hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

-#Usage Instruction
+# Table of Contents
+- Description of the project
+- Installation instructions

-File structure of the project
+- File structure of the project

-License information
+- License information